alan-turing-institute/deepsensor/README.md

 These capabilities make NPs well suited to modelling spatio-temporal data, such as satellite observations, climate model output, and in-situ measurements.
 NPs have been used for range of environmental applications, including:
-- spatial interpolation (sensor placement)
 - downscaling (i.e. super-resolution)
 - forecasting
+- infilling missing satellite data
+- sensor placement

 Why DeepSensor?
 -----------